 The Oasis at Death Valley, formerly known as Furnace Creek Resort, is North America’s only authentic desert oasis.
-One of Death Valley’s best-kept secrets is being completely reinvigorated by a well-deserved multi-million restoration and renovation bringing new life and energy to this historical property.
+One of Death Valley’s best-kept secrets is being completely reinvigorated by a well-deserved multi-million dollar restoration and renovation bringing new life and energy to this historic property.

-All facets of the resort are receiving an update with the classic gem of park, The four-diamond Inn at Death Valley, being adorned with a complete interior re-design featuring a new lobby, bar and dining room, and enhance landscaping, yet retaining its classic mission California-style.
-The Inn’s make-over also includes refurbishments to all guest rooms, and 22 new casitas are being added around the famed gardens.
-The vintage pool, with its signature stone work, will add cabanas and a new spa, as well as a new pool bar.
+All facets of the resort have received an update with the classic gem of the park.
+The four-diamond Inn at Death Valley has been adorned with a complete interior re-design featuring a new lobby, bar and dining room, and enhanced landscaping, yet it has retained its classic “Mission California” style.
+The Inn’s makeover also includes refurbishments to all guest rooms, and 22 new casitas are being added around the famed gardens.
+The vintage pool, with its signature stonework, now has cabanas, a new spa, and a new pool bar.

 The Ranch at Death Valley is having a completely new Town Square erected, replacing the former resort center.
-The new heart of The Ranch will be constructed in a complementary mission California style to its sister hotel, The Inn.
-The Town Square will include a new guest registration area, a new restaurant, retail shopping area, and The Last Kind Words Saloon – the Ranch’s new signature entertainment space.
+The new heart of The Ranch will be constructed in a complementary “Mission California” style to its sister hotel, The Inn.
+The Town Square will include a new guest registration area, a new restaurant, retail shopping area, and The Last Kind Words Saloon – the Ranch’s new signature dining and entertainment space.